naughtont3/ompi-tests-public/environ-mgmt/README.md

 Tests for items in the "MPI Environmental Management" chapter.

-These are begin created in the ompi-tests-public repository to ensure they are easy to access.
+These are being created in the ompi-tests-public repository to ensure they are easy to access.

 Using autotools to detect if we have the MPI-4.1 remove error code